In the NICU

 Clean your hands.
 Take off all rings, watches and jewelry before coming into the NICU.
 Clean your hands up to your elbows with soap and warm water or use alcohol foam hand rubs found at each bedside

 Keep your baby safe.
 Ask staff for help when moving your baby from the cot, crib or overhead warmer.
 Always stay with your baby during weighing or bathing.
-Keep the side rails up and latched or incubator doors closed.
+Keep the side rails up and latched or incubator doors closed when not engaged with your baby.

 Alarms and monitors.
 Allow the alarm on your baby's medical equipment to beep.
 This helps staff know to check your baby.

 Safe sleep practices.
-Ask your baby's nurse about "safe sleep" practices that apply to your baby's stage.
+Ask your baby's nurse about "safe sleep" practices that apply to your baby's developmental age.